scala/scala3/docs/docs/reference/metaprogramming/inline.md

 ### `constValue`, `constValueOpt`, and the `S` combinator

-`constvalue` is a function that produces the constant value represented by a type.
+`constValue` is a function that produces the constant value represented by a type.

 ```scala